-In 2019, Mr. Livek was granted equity awards in the form of stock options, RSUs, and performance-based RSUs ("PRSUs").
-As of December 31, 2021, each of these award agreements provided for certain treatment upon a qualifying termination of employment and/or change of control.
-The award agreements evidencing the grant of options and RSUs to Mr. Livek in 2019 both provided that if we terminated Mr. Livek without "cause" or if Mr. Livek resigned for "good reason" (both terms as defined in the Livek Agreement) within one year following a change of control, the applicable equity award would become fully vested.
-The award agreement evidencing the grant of PRSUs to Mr. Livek in 2019 provided that (a) if we terminated Mr. Livek without "cause" or if Mr. Livek resigned or terminated employment as a result of death or "disability" (as defined in the Livek Agreement), the PRSUs would become vested based on actual achievement of the stock price hurdle during the period beginning on the most recent vesting date preceding the date of termination and ending on the date of such termination, and (b) if a change of control occurred, the PRSUs would become vested by applying the per-share price paid in connection with the change of control as the stock price hurdle for purposes of determining attainment of performance goals.
-After the end of 2021, this PRSU award was modified as described under "Livek Transition Agreement" below.
+In 2019, Mr. Livek was granted equity awards in the form of stock options, RSUs, and PRSUs.
+Each of these award agreements provided for certain treatment upon a qualifying termination of service and/or change of control.
+The award agreement evidencing the grant of PRSUs to Mr. Livek in 2019 provided that (a) if we terminated Mr. Livek's service without cause or if Mr. Livek resigned or terminated as a result of death or disability (as defined in the Livek Agreement), the PRSUs would become vested based on actual achievement of the stock price hurdle during the period beginning on the most recent vesting date preceding the date of termination and ending on the date of such termination, and (b) if a change of control occurred, the PRSUs would become vested by applying the per-share price paid in connection with the change of control as the stock price hurdle for purposes of determining attainment of performance goals.
+In 2022, this PRSU award was modified as described under "Livek Transition Agreement" below.